OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 2. Open any of the supported Liberty configuration files.
 3. To use Liberty-specific code completion, press <kbd>Ctrl</kbd> + <kbd>Space</kbd> / <kbd>Cmd</kbd> + <kbd>Space</kbd> anywhere within the document.
 A drop-down list of completion suggestions appears.

+![LCLS server.xml completion](/docs/user-guide-screenshots/serverXmlCompletion.png)

 Liberty configuration assistance is offered through the Liberty Config Language Server.
 For more information, see the [project documentation in GitHub](https://github.com/OpenLiberty/liberty-language-server#liberty-config-language-server).

-![LCLS server.xml completion](/docs/user-guide-screenshots/serverXmlCompletion.png)

 ## Develop with Jakarta EE and MicroProfile APIs

-Liberty Tools editing assistance provides code completion in configuration and application files for Jakarta EE and MicroProfile APIs.
+Liberty Tools editing assistance provides code completion, diagnostics, and quick-fixes in configuration and application files for Jakarta EE and MicroProfile APIs.

 1. Open a Java or microprofile-config.properties file.
 2. To use Jakarta EE-specific and MicroProfile-specific code completion, press <kbd>Ctrl</kbd> + <kbd>Space</kbd> / <kbd>Cmd</kbd> + <kbd>Space</kbd> anywhere within the document.
 A drop-down list of completion suggestions appears.